If you have or care for children, you probably want to make sure they’re well nourished so they can live their healthiest life.

 Your child’s brain continues to develop through adolescence, particularly in the prefrontal cortex, an area of the brain known as the “personality center.”
 This is the area of the brain associated with planning, memory, decision making, and other executive functions (

 All nutrients are important for proper brain function.
 However, studies have shown specific nutrients and foods support brain development and benefit cognitive function throughout childhood and adolescence (

-This article covers 9 brain foods for kids and gives you tips on how to incorporate them into kid-friendly meals and snacks.
+Read on to learn about 9 brain foods for kids and tips on how to incorporate them into kid-friendly meals and snacks.

 Eggs are one of the most nutritious foods you can eat.
 Fortunately, they’re also a favorite among kids.
 Eggs are loaded with nutrients that are critical for brain development and cognitive function, including choline, vitamin B12, protein, and selenium (

 Choline is a nutrient that’s especially important for brain development.